-In order to qualify for some types of financial aid you need to be considered by NAU an Arizona resident for tuition purposes (follow the link for more information as well as forms and deadlines).
+In order to qualify for some types of financial aid you need to be an Arizona resident (follow this link for more information as well as forms and deadlines).
 If you plan to remain in Arizona after you graduate, you should gain this status as soon as possible.
-Note: NAU determines residency for tuition purposes independently of any other residency related to drivers licenses or taxation.